 5. Maternity clothes

-Do you need a new wardrobe?
-It really depends on your personal relationship with fashion.
+Need a new wardrobe?
+It depends on your personal relationship with fashion and comfort.

-If this is your first pregnancy, my advice, from personal experience, is to invest in timeless pieces that can last through your other pregnancies (assuming you want more than one).
+If it’s your first pregnancy, my advice is to invest in timeless pieces that can last through your other pregnancies (assuming you want more than one).
 That $100 maternity blouse may seem like a waste.
 Divide it by three and, suddenly, it’s a steal.

-You could also rent.
-It saves money and closet space.
+You could also rent for the duration of your pregnancy—saving money and not hogging your closet space.

 Item | Description | Price range |